Sash-Reek2010/The-Mech/README.md

 ## Why a keyboard?
-I recently started learning Fusion and my laptop couln't run it AT ALL so I borrowed my dad's pc.
+I recently started learning Fusion and my laptop couldn't run it AT ALL so I borrowed my dad's pc.
 That's when I first encoutered the worst keyboard of my life.
 I got so used to the laptop keyboard that normal detached ones feel extremely off to me.
 So to combat that I decided to make a mechanical keyboard!
 Plus I've never dealt with firmware and KMK is supposed to be really really easy and beginner friendly.
-And the main reason is that I'm really bad at soldering, so this should help me improve that too.
+And the other side reason is that I'm really bad at soldering, so this should help me improve that too.
 (104 switches is a lot of pins to solder T-T)

 <img width="1920" height="736" alt="zine 2" src="https://github.com/user-attachments/assets/baeabc7e-3b9d-43b6-a9f5-1d38fb1637ee" />